oracle/terraform-provider-oci/website/docs/r/core_volume.html.markdown

 	* `availability_domain` - The availability domain of the block volume replica.
 Example: `Uocm:PHX-AD-1`
 	* `block_volume_replica_id` - The block volume replica's Oracle ID (OCID).
 	* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
+	* `kms_key_id` - The OCID of the Vault service key to assign as the master encryption key for the block volume replica, see [Overview of Vault service](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm) and [Using Keys](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm).
 * `cluster_placement_group_id` - The clusterPlacementGroup Id of the volume for volume placement.
 * `compartment_id` - The OCID of the compartment that contains the volume.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`